vedverma123/conference-room-booking/README.md

 ## Liquibase Integration
 Liquibase is used for database migrations.
 Ensure that Liquibase is enabled in your `application.properties`.
+During the startup, we setup some test data to play with the APIs.

+Test data is defined in **data-setup.sql** file.

 ## Swagger
 Swagger is available on http://localhost:8080/swagger-ui/index.html

 ## Scheduled Task
 The application includes a scheduled task **ConferenceRoomReleaseScheduler** to automatically release conference rooms when their booking time has ended.

+The scheduler finds out all the expired booking from now to an hour ago, this is configurable by the property

+`app.scheduler.roomRelease.timeIntervalHour=1`

+Also, this scheduler runs every minute, this is also configurable by the property

+`app.scheduler.roomRelease.fixedRate=60000`

+## Postman Collection

+Please find the Postman collection in the repository `/resources/postmanCollection`.